 • Formal items, such as waistcoats and ties, are optional

 Please also be aware of the following:

-- ‘Dress Down Friday’, on a Friday students are permitted to wear jeans, trainers / Dr Marten boots, hoodies and t-shirts if they wish.
-Dress Down Friday is a privilege which can be revoked if the dress code is not adhered too.
+• ‘Dress Down Friday’.
+On a Friday, students are permitted to wear jeans, trainers, hoodies and t-shirts if they wish.
+Dress Down Friday is a privilege which can be revoked if the dress code is not adhered to.